Portfolio / Human-Computer Interaction

 2022 Final Presentation: Next Frontier (Date-mono Award)

-Final presentation for the 2022 Global Strategy Leader Program prompt: "Using the rise and fall of leading S&P 500 companies and their financial statements, and considering international affairs, propose a new business that can become a cornerstone of Japan's revival."
+Final presentation for the 2022 Global Strategy Leader Course prompt: "Using the rise and fall of leading S&P 500 companies and their financial statements, and considering international affairs, propose a new business that can become a cornerstone of Japan's revival."
 Focusing on the VR market, which was beginning to plateau as a hardware market, I proposed a package of more practical electronic devices and a related platform.

 2021 Final Presentation: Smart Vision (Grand Prize) image